FrenchXCore/JFunctionxApi/README.md

 ## Quick start

 <p>First, you need to make sure the node's API (REST and/or gRPC) is enabled.</p>
-<p>In order to do that, go into the node's configuration directory (usually ~/.fxcore/config), and modify the 'app.toml' file in the [app] section so that enable=true, and restart your node (`sudo systemctl restart fxcored`).</p>
+<p>In order to do that, go into the node's configuration directory (usually ~/.fxcore/config), and modify the 'app.toml' and 'config.toml' files so that enable=true, and restart your node (`sudo systemctl restart fxcored`).</p>
 <br/>
 <p>Have a look at the 'Example.java' class to understand how to use it.</p>
-<p>The eu.frenchxcore.tools.rest.RestService and eu.frenchxcore.GrpcClient classes includes all available methods to query on any Cosmos-based RPC and gRPC interface.</p>

 ## Useful to know